lucas42Paris/get_next_line/README.md

 🇺🇸

-The "get_next_line" project consists of creating a function capable of reading a line from a file descriptor.
+The get_next_line project consists of creating a function capable of reading a line from a file descriptor.

 The code must respect the Norm imposed by 42 (see pdf).